 Marketing Analytics focuses on data-driven marketing management techniques and strategies necessary to make quantitative marketing decisions in organizations.
-Marketing concepts, such as pricing, forecasting, consumer needs analysis, customer value, market segmentation, advertising, marketing research, internet, and social media are integrated.
-These concepts will be investigated using descriptive, predictive, and prescriptive statistics such as regression, clustering, classification, tree-methods, conjoint analysis, principal component analysis, market basket analysis, and neutral networks.
-Prerequisites: MATH 151, BUS 201, BUS 202.
-Offered annually.
-(3 sem. hrs.)
+Marketing concepts, such as pricing, forecasting, consumer needs analysis, customer value, market segmentation, advertising, marketing research, internet and social media are integrated.
+These concepts will be investigated using descriptive, predictive, and prescriptive statistics such as, regression, clustering, classification, tree-methods, conjoint analysis, principal component analysis, market basket analysis, and neutral networks.

+Prerequisites MATH 151, BUS 201, BUS 202

-BUS 308.
+BUS 308/PSY 306.
 Organizational Behavior

 Students will explore issues such as employee motivation, group goal achievement, development of leadership skills, and working successfully with diverse populations.
 We will discuss power and politics, stress and coping, and other topics related to navigating the workplace.

-Prerequisites: PSY 101 or permissioin of instructor.
-(3 sem. hrs.)
+PSY 101 or permission of instructor